Constance Markievicz: Death

 Markievicz died at the age of 59 on 15 July 1927, of complications after two appendicitis operations, a dangerous surgery in the days before antibiotics.
-She had given away the last of her wealth, and died in a public ward "among the poor where she wanted to be".
+She had given away the last of her wealth.
+She died in a public ward "among the poor where she wanted to be".
 One of the doctors attending her was her revolutionary colleague Kathleen Lynn.
 Also at her bedside were Casimir and Stanislas Markievicz, Éamon de Valera and Hanna Sheehy Skeffington.
 Prior to her death, Esther Roper maintained a vigil at Constance's bed with Marie Perolz, Helena Molony, Kathleen Lynn and other friends.
 Refused a state funeral by the Free State government, she was laid out in the Rotunda, where she had spoken at so many political meetings.
-Thousands of the Dubliners who loved her lined O'Connell Street and Parnell Square to pass by her body and pay their respects to 'Madame'.
-It took four hours for the beginning of the funeral, starting from the Rotunda, to reach the gates of Glasnevin Cemetery.
-Eamon de Valera gave the funeral oration, while Free State soldiers stood on guard to prevent the rifle salute that Michael Collins had called “the only speech which it is proper to make above the grave of a dead Fenian”.
+Thousands of the Dubliners lined O'Connell Street and Parnell Square to pass by her body and pay their respects to 'Madame'.
+It took four hours for the beginning of the funeral, starting from the Rotunda, to reach the gates of Glasnevin Cemetery. Éamon de Valera gave the funeral oration, while Free State soldiers stood on guard to prevent the rifle salute that Michael Collins had called "the only speech which it is proper to make above the grave of a dead Fenian".

 Her former Citizen Army colleague the playwright Seán O'Casey said of her: "One thing she had in abundance—physical courage; with that she was clothed as with a garment."

 Tributes

+In County Sligo Markievicz Road and Markievicz Park (the main GAA stadium in the county) both bear her name.
+In Dublin, the flat complex Countess Markiewicz House also bears her name.

 In 2018, a portrait of Markievicz was donated by the Irish parliament to the British House of Commons to commemorate the 1918 Representation of the People Act, under which, some women were allowed the right to vote for the first time in the United Kingdom.

 In 2019, a Dublin City Council Commemorative Plaque was unveiled at Markievicz's former home in Dublin, Surrey House on Leinster Road in Rathmines.

+In 2008, a Ukrainian village of Zhyvotivka, where Constance stayed with the Markievicz family in 1903, opened a room dedicated to the couple with the documents brought from Lissadel.